faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## GNOME Battery Bench

+Official site: [https://git.gnome.org/browse/gnome-battery-bench](https://git.gnome.org/browse/gnome-battery-bench){:target="_blank"}

+This application is designed for measuring power usage.
+It does it by recording the reported battery statistics as it replays recorded event logs, and then using that to estimate power consumption and total battery lifetime.

 {% shell_term $ %}
 sudo dnf install gnome-battery-bench
 {% endshell_term %}

 ## GNOME Power Manager

+Official site: [https://projects.gnome.org/gnome-power-manager/](https://projects.gnome.org/gnome-power-manager/){:target="_blank"}

+GNOME Power Manager uses the information and facilities provided by UPower displaying icons and handling user callbacks in an interactive GNOME session.

 {% shell_term $ %}
 sudo dnf install gnome-power-manager